wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 The alert lifecycle determines:
 *  Which **events** the alert triggers, and which alert targets get notifications.
 Classic and multi-threshold alerts are exactly the same.
 *  When **notifications** are sent to which target.
-Classic and multi-threshold alerts differ, as follows:
+Classic and multi-threshold alerts differ, as discussed next.

 ### When Do Classic Alerts Notify Alert Targets?